wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 ### Creating a new Django application

-1. To create a new application run,
+1. To create a new application, run
     `$ python manage.py startapp <appname>`, where `<appname>` is the name of the application you wish to create.
 2. Tell your Django project about the new application by adding it to